-See ECF No. 1 (Plaintiffs' Complaint).2 Plaintiffs only seek to preliminarily enjoin the Secretary's and the Attorney General's respective enforcement of the Felon Volunteer Restriction, the Non-U.S. Citizen Volunteer Restriction, the Receipt Requirement, and the Voter Information Retention Restriction.
-See ECF No. 27 (Plaintiffs' Preliminary-Injunction Motion).
+See ECF No. 1 (Plaintiffs' Complaint).2 Plaintiffs only seek to preliminarily enjoin the Secretary's and the Attorney General's respective enforcement of this provision.
+See ECF No. 32 (Plaintiffs' Preliminary-Injunction Motion).

 II.
 The 2023 Law builds on Florida's solid foundation.